guiperry/Agentic-Engine/docs/full_implementation_plan.md

 ## 📋 **Overview**
 This document outlines the comprehensive implementation plan for the Inc-Line Inference Engine, combining both frontend and backend development requirements.
 It includes the detailed implementation plan for missing front-end functionality identified during a comprehensive audit, as well as the refactoring plan for the existing Golang inference backend to match the new JavaScript GUI frontend features.

+For the detailed Google Agent Development Kit (ADK) integration plan, please refer to the companion document `adk_integration_plan.md`, which provides a comprehensive approach to integrating ADK with our existing Inference Engine.

 ## 🔍 **Current Architecture Analysis**

 ### Frontend (JavaScript/React)